SUNY Oneonta is a mid-size liberal arts college with a strong focus on experiential learning, undergraduate research, service, and global connections.

 Faculty members frequently invite students to participate in research projects, and the College offers grants to support independent research and travel to regional, national, and international academic conferences.

 Community service is another big part of the Oneonta experience.
-Many courses incorporate service learning activities—ranging from wetlands restoration in New Orleans to work with street children in Ecuador—and more than 20% of the student body volunteers through our Center for Social Responsibility and Community.
+Many courses incorporate service learning activities—ranging from wetlands restoration in New Orleans to work with street children in Ecuador.

-Oneonta is a residential community—98% of freshmen and 57% of undergraduates live on campus in our 15 double-, quad-, suite-, and apartment-style residence halls, all conveniently located to dining halls and academic buildings.
-Starting in fall 2015, the price of living on campus is fixed for each entering class.
+Oneonta is a residential community—99% of freshmen and 57% of undergraduates live on campus in our 15 double-, quad-, suite-, and apartment-style residence halls, all convenient to dining halls and academic buildings.
+In fall 2015 the price of living on campus became fixed for each entering class.
 All freshmen live in First Year Experience halls with special social activities and support designed to ease the transition to college life.
-Other special-interest housing includes a Transfer Living Community, Quiet Section, Oneonta Wilderness Living/Learning (OWL), Making A Difference (MAD), and Safe Space and Gender Inclusive Housing.
+Other special-interest housing includes a Sustainability Learning Community, Social Justice Learning Community, Transfer Living Community, Quiet Section, Oneonta Wilderness Living/Learning (OWL), Making A Difference (MAD), and Safe Space and Gender Inclusive Housing.

 With hundreds of hours of entertainment, athletic events, and social programming every semester, there’s plenty to do on campus.
 And with more than 110 Student Association–funded clubs and organizations—ranging from the Accounting Society to the Zombie Defense Corps—there’s an activity for every interest.